carbon-language/carbon-lang/clang/README.txt

  * mmap's code in read-only, does not dirty the pages like GCC (mem footprint).
  * BSD License, can be linked into non-GPL projects.
  * Full diagnostic control, per diagnostic.
- * Faster than GCC at lexing and preprocessing.
+ * Faster than GCC at parsing, lexing, and preprocessing.

 Future Features:

  * Fine grained diag control within the source (#pragma enable/disable warning).
- * Faster than GCC at parsing, IR generation.
+ * Faster than GCC at IR generation.
  * Better token tracking within macros?
 (Token came from this line, which is a macro argument instantiated here, recursively instantiated here).
  * Fast #import!